 - During the last trimester of pregnancy and vaginal childbirth.
 Source

 So, What Are The Causes of Tailbone Pain?

 Tailbone pain can be causal or it can be idiopathic, i.e. undetermined.

 Women are more likely to be prone to tailbone pain due to their childbirth.
 During giving birth, their ligaments around the coccyx loosen for accommodating the newborn.

 Pain emerges as a result of injury in the tailbone or damage in the tissue around the tailbone.
+Pain in coccyx can lead to difficulty sitting or leaning against the buttocks.
 The possible causes for the tailbone pain can be as follows: